 Bragi has adopted the philosophy of rolling out software updates to improve what the Dash are capable of.
-A big feature on the way later this year will add 360-degree 3D audio, which uses the audio transparency feature and turns it into a mixed reality feature.
-It's being developed in partnership with hearing aid manufacturer Starkey Technologies and aims to create the sense of directional sound.
-It could potentially be a good fit for watching movies, virtual reality or even navigation.
+A big feature on the way will add 360-degree 3D audio, which uses the audio transparency feature and turns it into a mixed reality feature.
+It's being developed in partnership with Starkey, a hearing aid manufacturer who also helps custom fit those Tailored by Starkey Dash Pros.
+It aims to create a sense of directional sound around you, which would be a good fit for watching movies, virtual reality or even navigation.

 Control by touch and gestures